tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

    > ...
    ```

-2. Unlink the docker compose file
+2. Unlink the docker-compose file

-   Remove the nginx line in the `include` section of the main docker compose file:
+   Remove the nginx line in the `include` section of the main docker-compose file:

    ```sh
    $ sed -i '/- nginx\/docker-compose.yml/d' docker-compose.yml